 There are course requisites for this subject.
 See access conditions.

-Through lectures and tutorials, the subject provides opportunities for students to engage and investigate the performance of structural typologies via site visits, experimentation, model-making, and technical drawing.
 These tasks provide an informed, experienced-based understanding of each structural type explored and the possibilities and consequences of the materials through which they operate.
 The tasks address both historical and contemporary precedent and practices and seek the realisation of an increasingly generative relationship to architectural design production.